daattali/beautiful-jekyll/_posts/2020-03-02-Destiny-2-Weapon-Comparison.md

 **1. Good Perks**

-This would be perks like Revoker's Reversal of Fortune, Snapshot Sights, Quickdraw, or some of the perks on the perk comparison graph above; perks that really define the weapon and make it feel strong when you're using it.
+This would be perks like Revoker's Reversal of Fortune, Snapshot Sights, Quickdraw, or some of the perks on the perk comparison graph in the "Speaking of Perks" section above; perks that really define the weapon and make it feel strong when you're using it.

-**2. Ease of Use**
+**2. Ease of Acquisition**

-Obviously, nobody's a perfect shot all the time, even the most veteran players who do nothing but play Crucible miss shots sometimes, being able to quickly make accurate follow-up shots is a must-have
+Obviously, if you can't get a weapon, you won't use it.
+Weapons with fixed rolls that are the results of quests gain a lot of points here, as do randomly generated legendary weapons that are the result of easy to complete activities.
+In the case of randomly generated weapons, the more you can get in a shorter amount of time, the more likely you are to have the version that you want.

 **3. Personal Choice**

-Pick weapons that suit your playstyle.
-Nobody's forcing you to run The Last Word and Mindbender's Ambition all the time.
-Figure out your strong spots and emphasize those areas.
-The top ten list is just what most people are using; they're good weapons, but if you're not good *with* them, then what's the point?
+Not really that present in the top 10 most used weapons in PvP, but once the usage in PvP drops below 0.5%, that's where this starts to kick in.
+People will usually find a weapon type or specific weapon that really suits them, and use those weapons over the ones that the playerbase deems the best, and that's where the weapons whose usage is under 0.5% comes in; they're coming from players playing casually the way they want to, not dictated what the current meta, "best" weapons are.

-**4. Cover all of your bases**
+**4. Covering all of your bases**

-This is more of a loadout suggestion rather than a weapon one, but being able to have a weapon for every type of gunfight usually helps out.
-Mix long range scout rifles with a shotgun, use a sniper with an SMG, take a pulse rifle and a fusion rifle and become the ultimate midrange master.
+This is moreso an overarching force rather than one that determines the most popular weapons.
+Given that, as mentioned in the beginning of this article, most, if not all loadouts in PvP are comprised of one primary, special, and power weapon, it's no surprise then that this would effect the usages of various weapon types